Vuzi/react-lightweight-store/README.md

 ```

-Then, we can use this store with a react-component:
+Then, we can use this store with a React component:

 ```typescript
 import { Store, withStore, connect, actions } from './mystore.ts'